 - 1. Read and understand the Operator's Manual and all safety signs before operating, servicing, adjusting, or cleaning the Mixer. - 2.
 Do not allow riders on the machine during transport. - 3.
-Install, close and secure all guards, shields and hoods before starting or operating. - 4.
-Stop engine or motor, disconnect spark plug wire or unplug power cord, and wait for all moving parts to stop before servicing, adjusting, repairing, or cleaning. - 5.
+Install, close and secure all guards, shields and hoods before starting or operating. - Stop engine or motor, disconnect spark plug wire or unplug power cord, and wait for all moving parts to stop before servicing, adjusting, repairing, or cleaning. - 5.
 Clear the area of all bystanders before starting. - 6.
 Keep hands, feet, hair and clothing away from moving parts. - 7.
-Keep working area clean and dry to prevent slipping and tripping. - 8.
-Do not run the mixer in an explosive atmosphere or in a poorly ventilated or enclosed area. - 9.
+Keep working area clean and dry to prevent slipping and tripping. - Do not run the mixer in an explosive atmosphere or in a poorly ventilated or enclosed area. - 9.
 Wear appropriate hearing protection when operating for long periods of time. - 10.
-Always attach safety chain when towing. - 11.
-Do not exceed a safe travel speed when towing.
+Always attach safety chain when towing.